ThatBeaverDev/Constellation/README.md

-# nordOS
+# Constellation
-nordOS is a web-based system, with the intent to be as UNIX / POSIX compliant as it can be.
+Constellation is a web-based system, with the intent to be as UNIX / POSIX compliant as it can be.